 Using the Pebble was actually kinda fun, this futuristic looking mouse has a different feel to it due to it being a bit flatter and narrower than other mice tested.
 No issues to report with usage and we found the mouse tracked well on-screen.

-So the K470 is really the winner here if you want a quiet wireless keyboard with great build quality and a beautifully designed minimal keyboard and mouse.
+So in our Logitech MK470 MK315 mega review, the K470 is really the winner here if you want a quiet wireless keyboard with great build quality and a beautifully designed minimal keyboard and mouse.
 The extra weight really is a great trade off for a better build, just slightly more to carry but a much more refined and sturdy keyboard.
 If you don’t have the budget but absolutely need quiet, get the MK315 combo.
 The MK235 has the quiet keyboard, but the mouse is not.

 I’ve been a fan of Logitech products for a long time, a trusted name for a reason, as their products last a long time, even entry-level ones.
 Of course they need to update their product lines over the years, and while its true there may not be much innovation to be had in the realm of keyboards and mice, quiet features are a tangible benefit to consumers and to offer this in a slick cool package which is wireless is pretty awesome.